-Thesis THM
+ThM Thesis Degree Summary:

-Research Methods Seminar
+Research Methods Seminars 2 hrs

-Primary Field of Study
+Primary Field of Study 12-15 hrs

-Electives
+Electives 3-6 hrs

-Thesis
+Thesis 8 hrs

-Total 28
+Total 28 hrs

-Non-thesis THM students must take an additional 9 hours of seminar and class work, including six hours in their major area of study.
-They must also stand for an oral exam before a minimum of two faculty.
+Non-thesis ThM students must take an additional 9 hours of seminar and class work, including six hours in their major area of study.
+They must also stand for an oral exam before a minimum of two faculty members.
 The additional 9 hours of study replaces the 8 hours of Thesis credit.